+On June 26, 2014, the petitioner requested the Village Council grant a third one-year extension of the Planned Development Amendment associated with this development.
 Hamilton Partners has been working to lease the facility to capacity since Hillshire Brands vacated the property in 2012.
-Hamilton Partners anticipates construction of the garages occurring in 2014 and 2015 when it is anticipated that the occupancy of the building will require the additional proposed parking.
+Currently, the property is at 75% capacity and Hamilton Partners anticipates leasing the remaining portions of the building within the next year.
+If necessary, Hamilton Partners anticipates construction of the garages occurring in 2015 when it is anticipated that the building will be fully occupied.